kuriharaan/InputSystemWiki/Home.md

 An action set groups a set of actions and allows them to be enabled and disabled in bulk.
 Action sets also allow applying binding sets to the entire group of actions as well as getting binding sets from the currently used sources of the actions in a set.

+Action sets can be constructed in two ways:

+1. By loading them from JSON.
+2. Manually in code.

+Action sets can also be converted back to JSON and stored for later use.

 ## Binding Sets

+Binding sets can be constructed in two ways:

+1. By loading them from JSON.
+2. Manually in code.

+Binding sets can also be converted back to JSON and stored for later use.